bevuta/pox/README.md

 ## License

-pSee LICENSE for licensing information.
+See LICENSE for licensing information.